 San Saturnino Church

-If you exit the Town Hall Square to the left and walk past the Tourist Information Centre, following the Camino de Santiago, you will come to San Saturnino Church, which is on the left hand side.
+If you exit the Town Hall Square to the left and walk past the Tourist Information Centre, following the Camino de Santiago, down Calle Mayor, you will come to San Saturnino Church, which is on the left hand side.

-Just outside the church, in the street, there is a manhole cover in the road which marks the site of the well where San Fermines was baptised by San Saturnino.
+Just outside the church, in the street, there is a manhole cover in the road which marks the site of the well where San Fermin was baptised by San Saturnino.

 San Saturnino (San Cernin to his friends) was a third century apostle and the first bishop of Toulouse.
 He came to Pamplona and whilst here Christened San Fermin, who became the first bishop of Pamplona.
 It was actually San Saturnino who was killed by bulls, back in Toulouse (or this may be a myth and he may have been killed by pagans, represented by a bull) – which may be the roots for the San Fermin festival.

 San Saturnino’s Church was built on the site of an older, pagan temple.
 The 13th century church there now is distinctive because of its arched portico and two high towers.
 These were built as defensive towers for the city and they always feel like the centre of the city to me.
-Our house overlooks these towers, so I can tell you that the bells are a significant part of the soundscape of this city, ringing out every quarter of an hour (it just dinged, like it was agreeing with me).
+Our old house overlooked these towers, so I can tell you that the bells are a significant part of the soundscape of this city, ringing out every quarter of an hour (while I was writing this it dinged, like it was agreeing with me).

 From a tourism perspective, I’d highly recommend popping in to have a look at this church as the interior is incredibly ornate and wonderful.
 The inside has a very strange shape, with two prominent chapels – it’s hard to know which is the front.
 The alter pieces are stupendously opulent, with gilted gold, and the floors are interesting as all of the floor panels are numbered, I presume as there are people buried under there.